Qahan

-Qahan (قاهان) (Note: Also romanized as Qāhān) is a city in, and the capital of, Qahan District of Jafarabad County, Qom province, Iran.
+Qahan (قاهان) (Note: Also romanized as Qāhān) is a city in, and the capital of, Qahan District in Jafarabad County, Qom province, Iran.
 It also serves as the administrative center for Qahan Rural District.

 Demographics

 Population

-At the time of the 2006 National Census, Qahan's population was 715 in 193 households, when it was a village in Qahan Rural District of Khalajestan District, Qom County.
+At the time of the 2006 National Census, Qahan's population was 715 in 193 households, when it was a village in Qahan Rural District of Khalajestan District in Qom County.
 The following census in 2011 counted 747 people in 255 households.
-The 2016 census measured the population of the village as 784 people in 286 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 784 people in 286 households, the most populous in its rural district.

-After the census, the rural district was separated from the county in the establishment of Jafarabad County and transferred to the new Qahan District.
-Qahan was elevated to the status of a city in 2018.
+In 2021, the rural district was separated from the county in the establishment of Jafarabad County and transferred to the new Qahan District.
+Qahan was converted to a city in 2017.